 - Cons: Not a true day trip reef; multi-day liveaboards can be expensive

 - How to get there: Included on extended reef tours/charters spanning several days

-Thetford Reef sits around 70 kilometres from Cairns, and its slightly closer proximity to the mainland than other popular sites further out thus makes it figuratively an “inner” part of the Outer Reef.
-A large reef around 2 kilometres in length and teeming with colourful, scattered coral heads, Thetford Reef is often included on multi-site dive trips and liveaboards that also include the likes of Milln and Moore Reefs which lie relatively close by; weather and sea conditions are most often the determining factors as to which individual reef you’ll visit.
+Thetford Reef sits around 70 kilometres from Cairns, and its slightly closer proximity to the mainland than other popular sites further out makes it an “inner” part of the Outer Reef.
+A large reef around 2 kilometres in length and teeming with colourful, scattered coral heads, Thetford Reef is often included on multi-site dive trips and liveaboards that also include the likes of Milln and Moore Reefs.
 The reef features a number of popular dive sites and generally good visibility, and its mixture of sandy floors, swim throughs and canyons make for another diverse and enjoyable reef location.

-Thetford Reef features numerous coral bommies and coral outcrops, particularly on its western side, and offers some quality wall diving on drop offs encountered on the reef edge; these sudden drops reach down to 25 metres deep and thereafter expose a view of nothing but pure, blue water as far as the eye can see.
+Thetford Reef features numerous coral bommies and coral outcrops, particularly on its western side, and offers some quality wall diving on drop offs encountered on the reef edge.
+These sudden drops reach down to 25 metres deep and expose a view of nothing but pure, blue water as far as the eye can see.

-Visibility here is generally good if not incredible, averaging around 15 metres, with bright waters that make it a haven for underwater photography.
+Visibility averages around 15 metres, with bright waters that make it a haven for underwater photography.

 Many of the reef’s canyons and swim throughs are only partially enclosed on top, with the light filtering through making both for a beautiful dappling effect and additional illumination for grabbing the perfect snapshot.